drgHannah/Non-Smooth-Energy-Dissipating-Networks/README.md

 ## Non-Smooth Energy Dissipating Networks

-This repository is the official implementation of [Non-Smooth Energy Dissipating Networks]( ).
+This repository is the official implementation of [Non-Smooth Energy Dissipating Networks]( ), to appear in *2022 IEEE ICIP,
+                   16-19 October, 2022, Bordeaux, France*.

 ![Here comes the image](./denoising.png?raw=true "")